|Survey name||National life tables QMI|

 For more details on related releases, the GOV.UK release calendar is available online.

-The publication of the life tables would only be later than the planned date if essential data used to calculate the tables were not available or delayed, for example, the rebasing of mid-year population estimates to the latest census, or if substantial problems were encountered with the processing systems used to calculate the tables.
+The publication of the life tables would only be later than the planned date if essential data used to calculate the tables were delayed or not available, for example, the rebasing of mid-year population estimates to the latest census, or if substantial problems were encountered with the processing systems used to calculate the tables.
 In previous years the planned publication date, as entered into the GOV.UK release calendar, has always been met.

 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.Back to table of contents